Wisc-HCI/ITER/rad_ui/README.md

 ## Contact
 Curt Henrichs (cdhenrichs@wisc.edu)

-## Setup
+## Requirements
 Install packages using npm.
 Run `npm install` inside the UI project directory.
 This will install the necessary frontend libraries and a static file server.

 ## Run